Adam Devine: BDE & Pitch Perfect (Full Episode)

 Adam Devine discusses growing up in Nebraska and his path to comedy and acting

-“Playing Lorelai taught me so much about resilience and finding joy even in difficult circumstances”
+“Playing Lorelai taught me so much about myself and what I valued in relationships”